ONSdigital/dis-wagtail/functional_tests/README.md

 ### Sharing Code Between Steps

-Step files should not import code from other step files, where code can be shared between steps they should either be in the same file, or the shared code should be factored out into the utilities module.
+Step files should not import code from other step files, where code can be shared between steps they should either be in the same file, or the shared code should be factored out into the [step_helpers](step_helpers) module.

+This is to avoid potential circular imports and make it clear which code is specific to certain steps, and which is reusable across any steps.

 ### Step wording